 [Section 145B inserted by No. 48 of 1993 s.
 25.]

 145C.
-Panel to be constituted
+Panel, constitution of

 (1) On a question being referred for determination by a medical assessment panel, the Director is to select 3 medical practitioners who are registered under section 145B to be the panel that is to determine the question.